ossf/alpha-omega/Mentorship/Software Requirements - Analyzer.md

   - Environment Variables or as an argument
 - [ ] The analyzer should have support for JavaScript [npm], Java [maven], and Python [PyPi]
 - [ ] The analyzer has exception handling for the SARIF file upload
-- [ ] Txe analyzer is able to create a SARIF file with only the Scan results
+- [ ] The analyzer is able to create a SARIF file with only the Scan results
 - [ ] The analyzer is able to create a SARIF file to include both the scan results and the assertion report
 - [ ] The analyzer has been tested with the Omega Top 10k list despite success of the scan.
 - [ ] Tested Omega top 10k list has been documented based on its success and failure